-In response to the need to provide additional water for growing communities in western Washington County, the Joint Water Commission (JWC) —owned in partnership by the Cities of Hillsboro, Beaverton, Forest Grove and the Tualatin Valley Water District — are working to complete a multi-year water treatment expansion, improvements project, and facility plan for the JWC Water Treatment Plant.
+In response to the need to provide additional water for growing communities in western Washington County, the Joint Water Commission (JWC) — owned in partnership by the Cities of Hillsboro, Forest Grove, Beaverton, and the Tualatin Valley Water District — completed a multi-year water treatment expansion, improvements project, and facility plan for the JWC Water Treatment Plant in 2020.

-The project, a result of nearly four years of water supply planning, addresses long-term water capacity and strengthens seismic resiliency while bringing the capacity of the plant from 75- to 85-million gallons (of water) per day (mgd) by 2019.
+The project, a result of nearly four years of water supply planning, addressed long-term water capacity and strengthened seismic resiliency, while bringing the capacity of the plant from 75- to 85-million gallons (of water) per day (mgd).

-In addition to new and enhanced water treatment capabilities increasing the plant’s treatment capacity and reliability, the project also involves strengthening water infrastructure and planning for a future plant capacity of 105-mgd.
-A facility plan has been developed to lay the groundwork for the immediate plant expansion as well as phased seismic improvements and expansions until ultimate plant build out.
+In addition to new and enhanced water treatment capabilities increasing the plant’s treatment capacity and reliability, the project also involved strengthening water infrastructure and planning for a future plant capacity of 105-mgd.
+A facility plan was developed to lay the groundwork for the immediate plant expansion as well as phased seismic improvements and expansions until ultimate plant build out.

 The JWC currently treats, transmits and stores drinking water for more than 365,000 customers, and is the largest conventional water treatment plant in Oregon.

-For additional information on how the project will help provide safe and cost-effective drinking water to the water service partners for current and future needs, contact City of Hillsboro Project Manager Erika Murphy at 503-615-6720 or by e-mail.
+For additional information on how the project will help provide safe and cost-effective drinking water to the water service partners for current and future needs, contact the City of Hillsboro at 503-615-6700 or by e-mail.

 - Total Project Value: $35 million